Nanjing University of Information Science and Technology: Programs

 NUIST offers Associate, Bachelor, Master and Doctorate degree programs in areas including Atmospheric Science, Environmental Science, Engineering, management, literature, economics, laws and agriculture.
-It is a Chinese Ministry of Education Double First Class Discipline University, with Double First Class status in certain disciplines.
+It is part of the Double First-Class Construction, with Double First Class status in certain disciplines.
 Before 2004 some students were free of tuition if they agreed to work for China Meteorological Administration when entering the school and they will start to work for CMA by the fourth year of school while possible getting credentials as well.

 At Autumn 2013 more than 200 foreign students from 43 countries were studying at NUIST.